mojaloop/documentation/docs/product/features/use-cases.md

 A Mojaloop Hub's core function is the clearing of the transfer of funds between two accounts, each of which is held at a DFSP connected to the Hub, commonly referred to as a push payment.
 This enables it to support a wide range of use cases.

+This description of the use cases supported by Mojaloop is grouped according to the underlying protocol types, in order to demonstrate the extensible nature of a Mojaloop Hub.
+So we have:
+- **Push payments**, which supports the core use cases of P2P, B2B, etc;
+- **Request To Pay**, which supports some types of merchant payments, e-commerce and collections;
+- A range of **cash services**, including CICO and offline;
+- **PISP/3PPI protocols**, which allow fintechs and others to develop services such as merchant payments, small-scale salary runs, collections etc;
+- **Bulk payments**, to support nation-scale social payments and salaries;
+- **Cross-Border payments**, including both remittances and merchant payments.

+These are described in more detail below.

 (For an API-led view of use cases, please refer to the [use cases section of the Mojaloop API documentation](https://docs.mojaloop.io/api/fspiop/use-cases.html#table-1))
 ## Core Use Cases
 This means that, at the most basic level, a Mojaloop Hub directly supports the following use cases: